 The humidity-controlled crispers are designed to keep fresh vegetables and fruits longer.
-The crisper controls are located on the front of the crisper shelves.
+The Crisper Controls are located on the front of the crispers.
 The controls adjust the humidity (moisture) in the drawers.
-Slide control to "HIGH" for lettuce, cabbage and other produce with leaves.
-Slide control to "LOW" for apples, pears and other produce with skins.
+Slide control to "HIGH" for lettuce, cabbage and other produce that have leaves.
+Slide control to "LOW" for apples, corn and other produce that have skins.

 The humidity-controlled crispers are interchangeable.
-The ClearVue areas allow you to see into the crispers without opening them.
+The ClearVue section allows you to see into the crisper without opening them.

-IMPORTANT: Occasionally, a food item may freeze in the FreshChillTM Deli Locker, utility drawer, or crisper.
-When this occurs, turn the FreshChill Deli Locker temperature control to "cold."
+IMPORTANT: Occasionally, a food item may freeze in the FreshChill Meat Locker, utility drawer, or crisper.
+When this occurs, turn the FreshChill Meat Locker Temperature Control to "cold."